Skip to Content

 There are many things which are difficult to explain with words and images, so be sure to checkout the video tutorial below.

-Home Plate Lamp Holder
+Home Plate Lamp Holder Dimensions

 First, find or cut any piece of wood that is 8″ x 8″ square to be the base of the diy baseball lamp (home plate).

-Luckily, I had a piece of IPE laying around my shop from a previous project that was 9″ x 9″.
+Luckily, I had a piece of IPE laying around my wood shop from a previous project that was 9″ x 9″.

 Essentially, you can change the size of home plate as long as you follow these measurement guidelines: